NikolaD93/Employees_App_Firebase/README.md

 - Clone the project repository from the remote repository where it is stored.

+- Navigate to the folder by typing `cd assignment` in the terminal.

 - Install all the required dependencies using the `npm install` command.

 - Run the `npm run dev` command to start the development server.